 Below are a couple of ideas worth considering:

-Does your tax projection shows you on track for having a refund?
+Does your tax projection show you on track for having a refund?

 If your tax projection shows a huge refund, good news!
 You may be able to do a Roth conversion with little or no discernible impact to your cash flow.